Tibetan Cultural Heritage Tour Itinerary

 If time permits, you can walk around the Potala Palace and joins many Tibetans.

-After that we will walk towards the Jokhang temple.
-It was build in the 7th century to display the Jowo Shakyamuni Statue of the 25 year old Buddha the time bore the enlightenment.
+After that, we will walk towards the Jokhang temple.
+It was build in the 7th century to display the Jowo Shakyamuni Statue of the 12-year-old Buddha at the time bore the enlightenment.
 The statue was created at the time when historical Buddha lived.
 It is elaborately decorated with gold, jewels and precious stones.

 After visiting the temple we recommend you walking around the Bakhor street.